“So what do you do?”

 The idea is to provide a lot of value to the tourism board or tour company or resort or whoever it is you’re working with.
 Not only are these bloggers spending a couple of hours writing a post, they’re often spending dozens of hours working on a full blow project.

 I don’t do this type of work.
-I do occasionally get a comped tour in exchange for writing about it and doing some social media promotion, but never to the extent of the bloggers who get paid for it.
+I do occasionally get a comped tour or a comped travel product in exchange for writing about it and doing some social media promotion, but never to the extent of the bloggers who get paid for it.
 The introvert in me cringes at this type of thing, but for some people, it’s perfect.

 Products or services